Everything you need to know...

 Adsetts Library is located on our City Campus.
 It's open 24 hours a day, every day.Learn more

-Normally a degree (2.1 or above) or equivalent in any discipline.
-Professional qualifications and relevant experience will also be taken into account.
-All suitable candidates will be considered and may be offered an interview.
+Normally a degree (2.2 or above) or equivalent in any subject.
+Professional qualifications and relevant experience can also be taken into account.
 You may also be able to claim credit points which can reduce the amount of time it takes to complete your qualification at Sheffield Hallam.
 Find out more

 Overseas applicants from countries whose first language is not English must normally produce evidence of competence in English.
-An IELTS score of 6.5 with a minimum of 5.5 in all skills (or equivalent) is the standard for non-native speakers of English.
+An IELTS score of 6.0 with a minimum of 5.5 in all skills (or equivalent) is the standard for non-native speakers of English.
+If your English language skill is currently below this level we recommend you consider a Sheffield Hallam University Pre-sessional English course which will enable you to achieve an equivalent English level.

 Fees and funding